covcom/304CEM/labs/08 Introduction to AngularJS/01 Introduction/README.md

-#305CDE Developing the Modern Web 2
-##Lab 6: Introduction to AngularJS
+# Introduction to AngularJS

-Lecturer: Dr. Jianhua Yang

-Email: Jianhua.Yang@coventry.ac.uk

-COM Programming Support: ECG-03, Tues.
-13:00-15:00

-ECG-14 05/11/2014

-##OBJECTIVES
+Welcome to the third section of the module.
+By now you should be comfortable writing JavaScript applications and have experience developing an API using NodeJS to run server-side JavaScript.

+This worksheet will introduce you to a powerful framework which will allow you to create interactive JavaScript apps that run in the web browser.
+You will be using these skills to create an interactive client that makes use of your API.

+## AngularJS

+AngularJS is a modern opinionated client-side JavaScript framework developer by Google.
+It supports a number of powerful features:

+- two-way data-binding
+- model-view-controller pattern
+- deep linking
+- form validation
+- simple API handling
+- directives: allow you to define new html syntax and create re-usable components

+Start by opening the `data_binding.html` document and reading through the code.
+Note the following:

+1. the `ng-app` attribute defines the boundaries of the AngularJS application
+2. the `ng-controller` defines the html block to be controlled by the specified controller
+3. xxx

 This is the 1st of a series of 6 labs for module **305CDE**, where we are going to spend most of our time using **AngularJS**.
 AngularJS is a JavaScript framework.
-It is quite new (since 2009) and is also becoming increasingly popu- lar.
+It is quite new (since 2009) and is also becoming increasingly popular.
 It demonstrates some useful concepts in modern web development e.g. model–view–controller (MVC).

-In this lab, we will introduce you AngularJS, get yourself familiar with basic directives and controllers.
+In this lab, you will be introduced to _AngularJS_ and become familiar with the use of basic directives and controllers.
 The objectives of this lab are:

 1. Introduction of AngularJS